roojs/PDO_DataObject/README.md

 In General, this should be API compatible with DB_DataObject, except for
 * getDatabaseConnection(), which is replaced with PDOConnection() - and returns a PDO object, rather than a PEAR DB object.
 * staticGet() - has been removed
+* array of database (like a pool is no longer supported) - use a DB proxy

 Other Changes
 a) chained methods (prefixed with 'c', and throw exceptions)